Should Home Sellers Hire an Appraiser?

 One of the main reasons a seller-paid appraisal prior to listing a home is likely to be a waste of money for the seller is due to the fact the buyer might not trust the appraisal.
 The buyer might think the seller persuaded the appraiser to arrive at a higher-than-easily-substantiated value because buyers are often suspicious.
 Buyers tend to feel suspicious because they are uneasy dealing in a foreign environment, more so than because anything is underhanded going on.

-On top of this, the buyer's lender most certainly will NOT accept the seller's appraisal.
+On top of this, the buyer's lender most certainly will not accept the seller's appraisal.
 The buyer will still need to pay a separate fee for an appraisal to obtain financing.
 Moreover, it is highly likely that the buyer's lender would require an additional appraisal, just before closing, to check on the accuracy of the first appraisal.
-Because lenders are wising up to the fact that not all appraisals, especially since the implementation of HVCC, are accurate.
-Not to mention, since the market crash of 2008, lenders today realize a good appraisal is simply a good estimate of value and estimates can vary.
+Because lenders are wising up to the fact that not all appraisals are accurate, especially since the implementation of HVCC.
+Not to mention that, since the market crash of 2008, lenders today realize a good appraisal is simply a good estimate of value, and estimates can vary.